 Paulie knows his place in the crew is that of comic and he resents when others try to upstage him in that role.
 Much of his humor goes unrecognized even by himself, as when he attributes Machiavelli’s philosophy on war to “Prince Matachabelli” (the name of a perfume line).
 While other characters can be comical and there are those who try to upstage him.
 They might be successful in the battle, but ultimately they lose the war.
 Examples of these are Paulie’s own nephew, Little Paulie (played by Carl Capotorto) in episode nine of season five, when after a smart retort Paulie Walnuts confronts his nephew with “Why you always try to top me?”
 (5.9 12:04 – 12:24).
 Then there’s Tony Blundetto (played by Steve Buscemi) in episode two of season five, who (in the style of Jackie Gleason) makes fun of Tony’s girth and is told in Tony’s threatening voice, “You don’t make fun of me” (5.2: 37:00).

-Tony misreads Paulie’s intention of honoring him as an effront to his authority in episode thirteen of season five, when Paulie salvages a painting of Tony’s racehorse that has been killed and has an artist repaint Tony in a Revolutionary War general’s outfit.
+Tony misreads Paulie’s intention of honoring him as an affront to his authority in episode thirteen of season five, when Paulie salvages a painting of Tony’s racehorse that has been killed and has an artist repaint Tony in a Revolutionary War general’s outfit.
 Tony makes a visit to Paulie’s home and when he sees the retouched painting hanging on the wall accuses Paulie of making fun of him (5:13 31:00 – 33:13).
 “That’s no joke,” screams Tony as he takes the painting down, carries it outside and tosses it into the trash.
 He doesn’t see this as Paulie’s attachment and loyalty and hurts his “servant’s” feelings.

 Through Paulie Walnuts the show’s writers poke fun at the legacy of immigrant frugality.
 Paulie, who has been shown to be somewhat generous in public, especially in the way he takes care of his mother, maintains a private sense of penny pinching when it comes to his personal spending.
 Even though he’s just participated in one of the biggest financial scores of his life, he still depends on coupons for his basic needs (6.3: 24:50).
 With this scene the writers remind us of the frugality of those born to parents who grew up knowing poverty, and who, in spite of their success, still engage in the same economic behavior.
 In this same episode, we observe Paulie’s self-centeredness in the way he acts while visiting Tony in the hospital after Tony was shot by his Uncle Junior.
 Paulie is warned by others that Tony can’t be agitated, and yet, as he converses with him his words send Tony into cardiac arrest (6.3: 40:15 – 42:20; 42:58 – 43:12 ; 43:40 – 44:40).